-Large accelerated filer Non-accelerated filer

-Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes $\Box$ No $\boxtimes$ The aggregate market value of the voting and non-voting common stock held by non-affiliates of the registrant as of August 31, 2017 was approximately \$81.3 million based upon a closing price of \$21.95 reported for such date by the New York Stock Exchange.
+Large accelerated filer Accelerated filer X Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes \Box No \blacksquare The aggregate market value of the voting and non-voting common stock held by non-affiliates of the registrant as of August 31, 2017 was approximately \$81.3 million based upon a closing price of \$21.95 reported for such date by the New York Stock Exchange.
 The number of outstanding common shares of the registrant as of May 14, 2018 was 6,282,384.
 DOCUMENTS INCORPORATED BY REFERENCE None.